fiberdyne/avirt/README.md

 $ ./make_agl.sh ${XDS_SDK_ID}
 ```
 ### In tree
-To build in tree, the AVIRT Driver and required AudioPath modules can be turned on by setting to ```<M>```.
+To build in tree, use the [Fiberdyne Linux fork](https://github.com/fiberdyne/linux), which will automatically clone the AVIRT Driver and required AudioPath modules to the `drivers/staging` directory.
+You can then turn AVIRT Support on by setting to `<M>`.
 The drivers can be found here:
 ```
 $ make menuconfig